 or even without a link:

-call your IT.
-Tell him to use DNSBL, install SpamAssassin, configure the mail server to make rDNS and investigate the possibilities of using DEA.
-Excuse me, what was that again?
-Right.
-Let’s just move on.
+- Call your IT and advise the use of DNSBL, install SpamAssassin, configure the mail server to make rDNS and investigate the possibilities of using DEA.

 Use obfuscatr.
-It turns your email into a bunch of code that you can copy and paste to your site.
+It turns an email into code that you can copy and paste to your site.

-If you are using Mac, you may also want to download obfuscatr Dashboard widget.
+If you are using Mac that is older than macOS Catalina, you may also want to download obfuscatr Dashboard widget.